foondook/blog/_source/_posts/2017-08-14-continuous-deployment-to-azure-using-cake.md

 ## Using CAKE

-To reduce the complexity on the build server itself, it only only does the scheduling and reporting part and it clones the sources from the repository.
+To reduce the complexity on the build server itself, it only does the scheduling and reporting part and it clones the sources from the repository.
 The only thing it really executes is a small PowerShell file which calls the [CAKE script](http://cakebuild.net).
 Since a few months CAKE gets my favorite build script language.
 CAKE is an easy to use DSL for build task written in C# Script.
 MsBuild also works fine, but it is not as easy as CAKE.
 I used MsBuild in the past to do the same thing.

 > In my case Jenkins only fetches the sources, executes the CAKE script and does the reporting and notification stuff.